antonmedv/monkberry/README.md

 * `query`: `string` - query to select node.

 > Note what this function uses [Element.matches()](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches) for checking root nodes.
+Include polyfill for matches if you use it.

 ## Tests